 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's derivatives process.
 This included controls related to the (1) development of the significant unobservable inputs above, including monitoring of changes to the inputs, and (2) relevance and reliability of observable inputs reasonably available.
-We confirmed directly with the counter-parties to the commodity swap contracts and inspected the swap contracts to evaluate the existence and accuracy of inputs into the valuation model, including confirming the relevant terms of the swap contracts.
-We involved financial instrument valuation professionals with specialized skills and knowledge, who assisted in assessing the fair value of the commodity swaps by developing an estimate of the fair value of the commodity swaps using commodity forward curves obtained from publicly available market data, and compared the result to the Company's fair value estimates.
+We confirmed directly with the counterparties to the commodity swap contracts and inspected the swap contracts to evaluate the existence and accuracy of inputs into the valuation model, including confirming the relevant terms of the swap contracts.
+We involved financial instrument valuation professionals with specialized skills and knowledge, who assisted in assessing the fair value of the commodity swaps by developing an estimate of the fair value of the commodity swaps using commodity forward curves and differentials applied to the commodity forward curves obtained from publicly available market data, and compared the result to the Company's fair value estimates.